Photo courtesy of: Dr. Thomas H. and Joan W. Gandy Collection

 The Administrative Chairs and Advisor of the Natchez U.S. Colored Troops Monument Committee

 Photo taken at the community meeting held Wednesday, Nov.
 10, 2021, at the Natchez Convention Center.
-From left: Lance Harris, Devin Heath, Vice Chairman Carter Burns, Chairman Robert Pernell, Deborah Fountain, Mayor Don Gibson, and Roscoe Barnes III.
+From left: Lance Harris, Devin Heath, Vice Chairman Carter Burns, Chairman Robert Pernell, Deborah Fountain, Mayor Dan Gibson, and Roscoe Barnes III.

-Harris chairs the Monument Design Subcommittee; Heath chairs the Site Design Subcommittee; Fountain chairs the History and Research Subcommittee; Pernell chairs the Finance /Fundraising Subcommittee and Gibson serves as advisor to this Subcommittee; and Barnes chairs the Marketing/PR Subcommittee.
+Harris chairs the Monument Design Subcommittee; Heath chairs the Site Design Subcommittee; Fountain chairs the History and Research Subcommittee; Pernell chairs the Finance /Fundraising Subcommittee and Gibson serves as advisor to this SubCommittee; and Barnes chairs the Marketing/PR Subcommittee.

 #NatchezColoredTroops #NatchezUSCT